rails/rails/guides/source/active_record_basics.md

 After reading this guide, you will know:

-* What Object Relational Mapping and Active Record are and how they are used in Rails.
+* How Active Record fits into the Model-View-Controller (MVC) paradigm.
-* How Active Record fits into the Model-View-Controller paradigm.
+* What Object Relational Mapping and Active Record patterns are and how they are used in Rails.
 * How to use Active Record models to manipulate data stored in a relational database.
 * Active Record schema naming conventions.